 STEM summer camps, presented by NIU STEM Outreach, help 2nd - 12th graders discover STEM topics with camps.

-STEM Career Explorations Coding, Engineering, Health Care, Science, or Video Game Design (Grades 10-12)
+STEM Career Explorations 3D Printing & Manufacturing, Earth & Space Science, Engineering, Health, Life Science, Physical Science, Science, Social Hacking, and Video Game Design (Grades 10-12)

 Additional Camp Information

 Jeremy Benson - Director of NIU's STEM summer camps.
 Jeremy has experience as Assistant Director, lead instructor and overnight supervisor of NIU's STEM camps, as well as presenting our STEM demonstrations, Saturday